-2 625 211 5 198 631 PTY] LTD Land that was sold by the Municipality to the Defendant for the purpose of constructing a Mall Mohale incorporated Lephalale Investment [Active Action for Recovery of The Municipality is waiting for the Court to determine a 2 500 000 2 500 000 None Akani Retirement Administration fund Active Alleged failure on the part of Municipality to pay an employee pension benefits.
+2 625 211 5 198 631 PTY] LTD Land that was sold by the Municipality to the Defendant for the purpose of constructing a Mall trial date for the sitting of the matter Mohale incorporated Lephalale Investment [Active Action for Recovery of The Municipality is waiting for the Court to determine a 2 500 000 2 500 000 None Akani Retirement Administration fund Active Alleged failure on the part of Municipality to pay an employee pension benefits.
 The Municipality filed a notice to oppose the matter in September 2021.
 Awaiting response from Applicants' representative.
 125 211 125 211